FelipeMGR/MisticFy/Docs/Overview.md

 <h1>Main functionalities</h1>

 <ul>Music reproduction
-<li>- Play, pause, stop, skip and volume adjustments are some of the main functions of our player</li>
+<li> Play, pause, stop, skip and volume adjustments are some of the main functions of our player</li>
-<li>- Progress bar to every song</li>
+<li> Progress bar to every song</li>
 </ul>

 <h2>Playlist management</h2>